Aspect (geography): Soil aspects

 In some locales there are patterns of soil differences related to differences in aspect.
 Strong slopes with equatorward aspects tend to have soil organic matter levels and seasonal influences similar to level slopes at lower elevation whereas poleward aspects have soil development similarities to level soils at higher elevations.
 Soils with a prevailing windward aspect will typically be shallower, and often with more developed subsoil characteristics, than adjacent soils on the leeward where decelerating winds tend to deposit more air-borne particulate material.
 Outside of the tropics, soils with an aspect directed toward an early afternoon solar position will typically have the lowest soil moisture content and lowest soil organic matter content relative to other available aspects in a locale.
-Aspect similarly influence seasonal soil biological processes that are temperature dependent.
+Aspect similarly influences seasonal soil biological processes that are temperature dependent.
 Particulate laden winds often blow from a prevailing direction near solar early afternoon; the effects combine in a pattern common to both hemispheres.